 We've been asked by the Paratroopers of 16 Air Assault Brigade to make a large Pegasus and Bellerophon Sculpture and this is it in the cold cast bronze finish.
 It is double the size of our pewter sculpture and Bellerophon (the rider) is sculpted at 8" Tall.
 The overall size of the piece is 18 inches high including the wooden base, and 15 inches from wingtip to wingtip.
-We can add a cap badge to the bronze coloured base if required.

 Long ago, in the city state of Corinth, there lived a young man named Bellerophon, son of King Glaucus, though some say Bellerophon's true father was the god of the sea, Poseidon.